marcpaterno/spack_retreat/recipe_maintenance.md

 ## Fork of the Spack recipe repository

-CSAID should maintain a fork of the main Spack repository that contains recipes.
+CSAID should maintain a fork of the main Spack repository that contains recipes. [^fork]

+[^fork]: Before the release of Spack v1.0, a single repository contains both the source code for Spack and a set of Spack recipes for many products.
+         As part of the v1.0 release, all recipes will be removed to a separate repository.

 The reason for having the fork is to allow us to modify recipes which we need to modify on our own time scale.
 The Spack team sometimes delays the merging of a pull request (PR) into the Spack recipe repository.